-When you wake up from anesthesia you will be in a special brace.
-If you received a nerve block prior to surgery your knee/leg will be numb and heavy.
-You will have a bulky bandage on the knee.
+When you wake up from anesthesia you will be in a special sling.
+If you received a nerve block prior to surgery your arm will be numb and heavy.
+You will have a bulky bandage on the shoulder.
 When fully awake you will be able to return home.
-In some cases, a CPM (continuous passive motion) machine will be set-up at home to help with early range of motion after surgery.

 A prescription for pain medicine will be given to you.
 You will want to start taking this before the nerve block wears off so you aren't playing "catch up" trying to control the pain.
-An ice bag or a "Cryo-Cuff" is applied to the knee to help reduce pain and swelling as well.
+An ice bag or a "Cryo-Cuff" is applied to the shoulder to help reduce pain and swelling as well.